- GDP (PPP):

 - Inflation (CPI):

-Iraq remains unranked in the 2015 Index because of the lack of sufficiently reliable data on economic freedom within the country.
-The Iraqi economy has slowly recovered from the hostilities that began in 2003, but much of this progress has been patchy or even reversed.
-The country faces worsening political and security challenges.
-Iraq was last graded in the 2002 Index, when it received an overall score of 15.6.
+Iraq remains unranked in the 2023 Index because of the lack of sufficiently reliable data on economic freedom within the country, which faces continuing ethnic and religious tensions.
+Iraq was last graded in the 2002 Index, receiving an overall score of 15.6.

 Iraq’s economic growth is highly volatile, and its ongoing economic reconstruction has been fragile at best.
 Political instability and pervasive corruption continue to undermine the limited progress that has been achieved.
 Operating well below potential, the economy lacks effective monetary and fiscal policies.
 Iraq needs especially to improve security and fully restore the rule of law.

 Iraq is slowly recovering from a traumatic war against the Islamic State, which seized significant amounts of territory in 2014 and remains a terrorist threat.
 Populist Shia cleric Muqtada al-Sadr’s party won the most seats in the October 2021 parliamentary elections, but Iran-backed parties blocked him from forming a governing coalition.
 He then called on his followers to resign their seats, precipitating a political crisis with no end in sight.
 Iraq’s state-dominated economy is led by the oil sector, which provides approximately 85 percent of government revenue.
 The economy has been hurt by rampant corruption and war-related damage to infrastructure.

 Rule of Law

 The overall rule of law is weak in Iraq.
 The country’s property rights score is below the world average; its judicial effectiveness score is below the world average; and its government integrity score is below the world average.